sciabarrado/porting-spring-angular/tutorial.md

     - path: /api
 ```

-Similarly to the front-end, we are using the sape repo for the backend, but using the monorepo path we specify now the `sorce_dir: backend`.
-Furthermore we instruct App Platform to build with a dockerfile with `dockerfile_path: backend/Dockerfile`.
-When using a dockerfile, at the end of the build process the built image will be automatically launched and will start serving, We specified the `http_port: 8080` where the docker container is listening for requests.
+Similarly to the frontend, we are using the same repo for the backend; but because we are using the monorepo pattern, we have to specify now we wat to build the backend component, with  `source_dir: backend`.

+Furthermore we instruct App Platform to build with a dockerfile (and not with a build pack) with `dockerfile_path: backend/Dockerfile`.

+When using a dockerfile, at the end of the build process the built image will be automatically launched and will start serving.
+We say that the port to use is the `http_port: 8080`.

 As we discussed before, the container itself will be available under the path `/api` that we specify in the `route`.

-Now we only miss one thing: passing the invormations to connect to the database.
+Now we only miss one thing: passing the informations required to let the backend to connect to the database.
 We do that using environment variables.

-Luckily, App Platform allows every component it deploys to expose some informations that other component can grab.
-Hence this is the configuration of our service to access to the database:
+Luckily, App Platform allows every component it deploys to expose some informations that other component can read.
+Hence we add to the configuration of our service the following environment variables to access to the database:

 ```
  envs: